rajabatra/stravawrapped/README.md

 <img width="575" alt="image" src="https://github.com/rajabatra/stravawrapped/assets/7356226/e81989a3-8a39-4c25-9f8c-38d4dfc95d64">
 </p>

 The website was built in a flask environment with python, HTML, CSS, and JavaScript.
+Data is accesed using the Strava API and currently limited to 2000 calls a day ~ 1000 users